 Immigrant parents—especially those from a low-income background—usually struggle to ensure that their children harness educational opportunities in their host countries.
-Drawing from qualitative methods, I explore the design of ICTs for diversifying the strategies that low-income Latino immigrant parents use to effectively engage in their children's education, given their information needs, cultural practices and socio-economic context.
+Drawing from qualitative methods, I explore the design of ICTs for diversifying the strategies that low-income Hispanic immigrant parents use to effectively engage in their children's education, given their information needs, cultural practices and socio-economic context.

 In response to the recent call for a more intersectionallyaware field of human-computer interaction (HCI), we explored how to operationalize intersectionality for technology design in HCI.
 Drawing on the work of Rita Kaur Dhamoon, we develop a lens of intesectionality and used it to analyze data collected from a multi-sited ethnographic study of seven low-resource learning environments in the Indian states of Maharashtra, Tamil Nadu, and West Bengal.
 This work expands the scope of Intersectional HCI from a focus on categories of differentiation to an emphasis on unpacking both the penalties and privileges lying in differnet intersections when conducting research in underserved contexts.
 Further, we propose situated comparisons as a methodology to illuminate possibilities and identify limiations across intersectionally diverse environments.